JunkyByte/final_hpc_and_cloud/CLOUD/report.md

 2. **Managed Services:** Using a cloud solution might reduce the burden of infrastructure and database maintenance tasks.

-3. **Global Availability:** Cloud providers have data centers worldwide, enabling global accessibility and reducing latency for users in different geographical locations.
+3. **Global Availability:** Cloud providers have data centers worldwide, enabling global accessibility, promising consistent availability and reducing latency for users in different geographical locations.

 4. **Cost Efficiency:** Cloud providers operate on a pay-as-you-go model, potentially lowering costs for an organization with very variable workloads.